-There are several reasons one might consider doing a Master’s degree rather than a PhD.
+There are several reasons one might consider doing a Masters degree rather than a PhD in their graduate education.
 These include:

-- It takes approximately a third of the time of a PhD and costs less too.
+- It takes approximately a third of the time to do compared to a doctorate degree and costs less too.

 - It’s a good way to differentiate yourself from those that hold only an undergraduate degree without having to commit to a substantial research degree.

 - The end goal is more career-focused as opposed to research-focused.
-E.g. it is practically an ‘easier’ route to changing or progressing your career if that aligns with your professional goals.
+For example, it is practically an ‘easier’ route to changing or progressing your career if that aligns with your professional goals.

 What are the Benefits of Doing a PhD?

-You may continue on into a PhD after a Master’s or you may even dive straight in after completing your undergraduate studies.
+You may continue on into a doctoral program after a Masters or you may even dive straight in after completing your undergraduate studies.
 So, what are the advantages of completing this third-cycle?

-- You’ll have developed a wealth of transferable skills, such as effective communication of complex concepts, multi-tasking time-management and the ability to adapt to and solve unexpected problems.
+- You’ll have developed a wealth of transferable skills at graduate school, such as effective communication of complex concepts, multi-tasking time-management and the ability to adapt to and solve unexpected problems.

-- A PhD helps to establish you as an expert within your chosen subject area; your work will hopefully have furthered the knowledge in this.
+- A doctorate helps to establish you as an expert within your chosen subject area; your work will hopefully have furthered the knowledge in this.

-- It will open up career paths within academia that may otherwise be very difficult to get a hold in (although these career paths will still be very competitive).
+- It will open up career paths and teaching positions within academia that may otherwise be very difficult to get a hold in (although these career paths will still be very competitive).